Health at Every Size: History

 Bill Fabrey, a young engineer at the time, read the article and contacted Louderback a few months later in 1968.
 Fabrey helped Louderback research his subsequent book, Fat Power, and Louderback supported Fabrey in founding the National Association to Aid Fat Americans (NAAFA) in 1969, a nonprofit human rights organization.
 NAAFA would subsequently change its name by the mid-1980s to the National Association to Advance Fat Acceptance.

 In the early 1980s, four books collectively put forward ideas related to Health At Every Size.
 In Diets Don't Work (1982), Bob Schwartz encouraged "intuitive eating", as did Molly Groger in Eating Awareness Training (1986).
 Those authors believed this would result in weight loss as a side effect.
 William Bennett and Joel Gurin's The Dieter's Dilemma (1982), and Janet Polivy and C. Peter Herman's Breaking The Diet Habit (1983) argued that everybody has a natural weight and set-point, and that dieting for weight loss does not work.

 According to Lindo Bacon, in Health at Every Size (2008), the basic premise of HAES is that "well-being and healthy habits are more important than any number on the scale."
 Emily Nagoski, in her book Come as You Are (2015), promoted the idea of Health at Every Size for improving women's self-confidence and sexual well-being.

-Principles

-The Health At Every Size Principles are: